VCityTeam/py3dtilers/py3dtilers/Common/README.md

 To create a _LoaNode_:
 ```
-# Takes : geometries as ObjectsToTile,
+# Takes : geometries as FeatureList,
           a geometric error (int),
           a list of polygons,
           a dictionary {polygon_index -> [object_index(es)]}